 He was a member of the American Board of Orthopedic Surgery and the Virginia Orthopedic Surgeons.
 He was a previous chairman of the Rehabilitation Committee of the Medical Society of Virginia, Medical Advisory Committee, Virginia Department of Vocational Rehabilitation, Committee on Prosthetic Orthotic Education, National Research Council and the National Academy of Science.
 He served as previous President of the American Board of Certification in Prosthetics and Orthotics.
 In addition, he was a lecturer in Orthopedics at the School of Medicine at the University of Virginia.

-His employment history consisted of the following: Private practice in Orthopedic Surgery, Roanoke, VA (1924 - 1959); Medical Director, Woodrow Wilson Rehabilitation Center, Fishersville, VA (1954 - 1964); Consultant, Woodrow Wilson Rehabilitation Center (1947 - 1954); Project Director - Vocational rehabilitation Administration Grants: Prosthetic and Orthotic Training for Rehabilitation Counselors, Development and Clinical Testing of an Electrical Timer for Individuals with Body Anesthesia of Sitting Areas, A Medical-Industry Team Approach to Accelerate the Application and Production of Prosthetic and Orthotic Developments; Orthopedic Consultant, University (1964 - 1967); Consultant, Florida Department of Vocational Rehabilitation (1965 - 1966); Consultant, Rancho Los Amigos Hospital, Downey, California.
+His employment history consisted of the following: Private practice in Orthopedic Surgery, Roanoke, VA (1924 - 1959); Medical Director, Wilson Workforce and Rehabilitation Center, Fishersville, VA (1954 - 1964); Consultant, Wilson Workforce and Rehabilitation Center (1947 - 1954); Project Director - Vocational rehabilitation Administration Grants: Prosthetic and Orthotic Training for Rehabilitation Counselors, Development and Clinical Testing of an Electrical Timer for Individuals with Body Anesthesia of Sitting Areas, A Medical-Industry Team Approach to Accelerate the Application and Production of Prosthetic and Orthotic Developments; Orthopedic Consultant, University (1964 - 1967); Consultant, Florida Department of Vocational Rehabilitation (1965 - 1966); Consultant, Rancho Los Amigos Hospital, Downey, California.

 A widower for some 20 years, Dr. Hoover spent a great deal of time with his three daughters and their families and seven grandchildren.
 His hobbies included Woodcarving, Wood Sculpture and Furniture Making.
 At the time of his death, he was residing in Tallahassee, Florida.